Riddler: Aftermath

 After orchestrating a brutal series of assaults on Green Arrow, as revenge against his defeat at his hands during the "No Man's Land" era, Riddler gravely injures and almost kills both Green Arrow and Arsenal.
 He once again escapes before the Outsiders arrive to save them.
 Sometime between this incident and the events of Hush, Riddler was hired to steal artifacts imbued with mystical powers from one of Star City's museums, and then distract the authorities so that the related rituals could be commenced.
 He sends Team Arrow on a wild goose chase around the city and then reveals that he has an atomic bomb housed in the stadium where the Star City Rockets play.
 However, as a side effect of the ritual performed with the artifacts, the city is plunged into complete darkness, and Green Arrow uses this to his advantage, moving in and apprehending the Riddler.

-Riddler later shows up in Infinite Crisis #1, with a group of villains, which includes the Fisherman and Murmur, attacking the Gotham City Police Department.
+Riddler later shows up in Infinite Crisis #1, with a group of villains attacking the Gotham City Police Department.
 He is next seen escaping Arkham Asylum during the worldwide supervillain breakout engineered by Alexander Luthor Jr.'s Secret Society of Super Villains days after the prior supernatural disaster.
-Riddler reappears as part of the Society's "Phase Three" attack on Metropolis.
-He is defeated by the Shining Knight and is struck in the head by the Knight's mace.
+Riddler reappears as part of the Society's attack on Metropolis.
+He is defeated by Shining Knight and is struck in the head by the Knight's mace.